huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

 <b>Remarkable Challenges:</b>
 - LM is not trained to assert factual knowledge, but to predict masked tokens/next tokens.
 So when it is seen predicting a true fact, is it because of the knowledge it learned or just the correlation with what it learned ([educated guess](https://aclanthology.org/2021.acl-long.146/))

-- LM Probability is not a proof of veracity but rather relates to the likelihood of a token over others during the pre-training --> LM should know its limit when answering something (e.g. chose to answering "No" instead of attempting to say anything)
+- LM Probability is not a proof of veracity but rather relates to the likelihood of a token over others during the pre-training --> LM should know its limit when answering something (e.g. chose to answer "No" instead of attempting to say anything)

+<b>2022</b>

+- [Task-specific Pre-training and Prompt Decomposition for Knowledge Graph Population with Language Models](https://lm-kbc.github.io/static/papers/paper_2.pdf) (Li et al., LM-KBC@ISWC 2022 Challenge)

+    This work continues to pre-train BERT with task-specific data to make it familiar with the task.
+How ? triples *<sub, rel, obj>* are verbalized into a sentence using a prompt template of *rel*.
+As the task is object prediction, the object or surround words in the sentence are masked and the LM is asked to predict them.
+Large dataset is necessary for pre-training, hence, they leverage Wikidata for data augmentation where they generate KG triples that have same relations as  ).
+However, they discover later that the accuracy does not clearly relate to data size but the property of relation (see below).
+    - Prompt generation: they curate a set of prompts for a relation both in manual and automatic way.
+In manual way, they explicitly append the type of the subject into the prompt, such as "The musician [SUBJ] plays [OBJ]" for relation "PersonInstrument".
+In automatic way, they employ two methods from [How Can We Know What Language Models Know?](https://arxiv.org/pdf/1911.12543.pdf).
+However, in contrast to [How Can We Know What Language Models Know?](https://arxiv.org/pdf/1911.12543.pdf), this paper shows that an ensemble of automatically-generated prompts is not better than a single manual-curated one.
+    - Prompt decomposition: a relation can have diverse domain and diverse range.
+For example, considering the relation "StateSharesBorderState", its domain can include "Andalusia"-is a autonomous community or "Hebei" - a province.
+To better distinguish the type of the subject and probe more relevant knowledge from LM, two prompts are performed:
+      - ask for subject type: e.g. e "[SUBJ], as a place, is a [TYPE]".
+      - inject the subject type into the prompt of the relation: e.g. "[SUBJ] [TYPE] shares border with [MASK] [TYPE]".

 <b>2020</b>